An Expanded View

 Best Song On The Record

-The intro to "No Worries" invites you to stay awhile.
-The textures created through the layers of instrumentation, partnered with Nauriyal’s vocals and the change of pace and tone in the second verse with Nogoga’s feature combine into a track that begs to be listened to again and again.
+The opening instrumental measures of "No Worries" invite you to stay awhile.
+The textures created through the layers of instrumentation, partnered with Nauriyal’s vocals combine to create a memorable song.
+In addition to the soundscape, the change of pace and tone in the second verse with Ngoga’s feature combine into a track that begs to be listened to again and again.

 For Fans Of